jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

 ## Kafka Connect Setup

-*Kafka Connect* is included in the Kafka distribution, and we can use the same Docker image.
-As we will create multiple
+We can use the same Docker image because *Kafka Connect* is included in the Kafka distribution.
+We'll run it as the [distributed mode](https://docs.confluent.io/platform/current/connect/concepts.html#distributed-workers), and it can be started by executing *connect-distributed.sh* on the Docker command.
+The startup script requires the properties file, which includes configurations such as Kafka broker server addresses - see below for details.
+The Connect server is accessible on port 8083, and we can manage connectors via a REST API, which will be demonstrated later.
+The properties file as well as connector sources are volume-mapped, and AWS credentials are added to environment variables as the sink connector requires permission to write data into S3.
+The source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/kafka-pocs/tree/main/kafka-dev-with-docker/part-03) of this post.

 ```yaml
 # /kafka-dev-with-docker/part-03/compose-connect.yml